jmarsh12/CSE212_project/Draft1.md

 ### Operations:

 Stacks, like lists, have some operators to use.
 Lists use append and extend as some basic operators, and stacks are very similar.
-Stacks also use append and extend, as well as pop.
+Stacks use append and pop.
 Append, just like in lists, adds things to the bottom of a stack.
 Pop, takes things off the top of a stack.
 This can also be used in lists to take  things off the end of the list.

+Stacks can also have specific indexes popped.
+The second example below shows how to pop off specific indecies from the stack.

 ### Example: